nbering/nicholasbering-ca/_posts/2014-08-14-angular-google-chart.md

 be run on completion.

 This last part added some considerable complexity for a new AngularJS developer.
-I did some hunting around and found a couple work arounds where you manually bootstrap your Angular app in the loader's callback function.
+I did some hunting around and found a couple of workarounds, where you manually bootstrap your Angular app in the loader's callback function.
 This worked but seemed unnecessary when the chart would not be displayed in every page of the app.
 Making my own directive wasn't exactly a piece of cake either.